chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 - Search for a specific Policyfiles
 - View all the Policyfiles
-- View the details of policyfiles:
+- View the details of Policyfiles:
   - Content
   - Attributes
   - Revision ID
-- Delete policyfiles
+- Delete Policyfiles

 #### Search for Policyfiles